cosmos/cosmos-sdk/docs/guides/staking/overview.md

     bonded the shares must first remain in an inbetween unbonding state for the duration of the unbonding period
 * Redelegating Shares - Process of redelegating atoms from one validator to another.
-This process is instantanious, the redelegated delegation is slashible to the old validator for all blocks before the redelegation and to the new validator for all new blocks.
+This process is instantaneous, but the redelegated atoms are retrospecively slashable if the old validator is found to misbehave for any blocks before the redelegation.
+These atoms are simultaniously slashable for any new blocks which the new validator misbehavess
 * Validator - entity with atoms which is either actively validating the Tendermint protocol (bonded validator) or vying to validate .
 * Bonded Validator - a validator whose atoms are currently bonded and liable to be slashed.
-These validators are to be able to sign protocol messages in the Tendermint consensus protocol.
-There are limited number of bonded validators at Cosmos Hub genesis there is a maximum of 100 bonded validators.
+These validators are to be able to sign protocol messages for Tendermint consensus.
+At Cosmos Hub genesis there is a maximum of 100 bonded validator positions.
 Only Bonded Validators receive atom provisions and fee rewards.
 * Delegator - an Atom holder that has bonded Atoms to a validator
 * Unbonding period - time required in the unbonding state when unbonding shares.
 Time slashable to old validator after a redelegation.
-Time for which validators can be slashed after an infraction
+Time for which validators can be slashed after an infraction.
+To provide the requisite cryptoeconomic security guarantees, all of these must be equal.
 * Atom provisions - The process of increasing the Atom supply.
 Atoms are periodically created on the Cosmos Hub and issued to bonded Atom holders.
     The goal of inflation is to incentize most of the Atoms in existence to be